andreroggeri/playwright-playground/README.md

 Tests are also executed on every push and pull request in the Github Actions.
 The results are available in the `Actions` tab.

+## Code style

+This project uses ESLint and Prettier to enforce code style.
+The rules are defined in the `.eslintrc` and `.prettierrc` files.
+The code is automatically verified before committing using a git hook.

 ## Reporting

 After running the tests, a report will be generated in the `./playwright-report` directory.
 Run the following command to open the report and preview the traces: